Breeding Quality, Not Quantity

 First and utmost, JLS Dalmatians strives to breed sound, healthy Dalmatian puppies with good, stable, and outgoing temperaments that will make an excellent member of anyone's family.
 After that is achieved, we hope for some really great Dalmatian puppies according to the (Dalmatian Standard) which we hope will compete in conformation, obedience, and performance events.
 Several of our dogs are Therapy Dogs, READ (Reading Education Assistance Dogs), as well as Service Dogs.

 JLS adult Dalmatians almost always have a CHIC (Canine Health Information Center) certificate on our dogs.
 This just means the recommended testing for the Dalmatian Breed has been completed.
-You will need to check the OFA Database to make sure the dog has passed the tests.
+Before purchasing a puppy from any breeder you should check the OFA Database to see the results of all tests for generations.

 CHIC has the following health tests as a minimum requirement to obtaining a CHIC certificate:

 Detailed and accurate records of past breedings as well as all current puppies are kept to ensure the health, temperament and longevity of the JLS line.
 Each breeding is done with the goal of improving and continuing the standard of excellence that we require of JLS Dalmatian puppies as well as to be an asset to the Dalmatian breed as a whole.
 You can see our past litter information to see what certain combinations have produced.

 Puppy Application Form or email us and we will get back with you for an interview.
 We like to get to know our owners and hope we will form a lasting friendship.